ssricardo/anki-plugins/anki-markdown/README.md

     * Indicates whether the Markdown button should be shown or not
 * Enable preview
     * In the editor, should the preview be shown or not?
+* Disable Add-on Decoration
+    * Won't add decoration like purple border, indication where the add-on is working

 > further old configuration was dropped